Buy Our Books Actionable tips and preventive awareness

 Will my dog’s diarrhea go away on its own?

 Some cases of acute diarrhea will resolve on their own.
-But it is always better to have a dog evaluated and treated to avoid other complications.
+However, it is always better to have a dog evaluated and treated to avoid other complications.

 How long is too long for a dog to have diarrhea?